yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 # Galaxy and data preparation

 Any analysis should get its own Galaxy history.
-So let's start by creating a new one and get the data (plasmidome database and query metagenomes) into it.
+So let's start by creating a new history and import the data (plasmidome database and query metagenomes) into it.

 > <hands-on-title>Prepare Galaxy and data</hands-on-title>
 >